 LAB DIRECTOR

 Anna has published over 85 articles and chapters and has given over 100 invited talks on how children acquire meanings in language, how language is used and understood, and how language interfaces with human perception and cognition.
 Her work has been supported by multiple grants from the National Institutes of Health and the National Science Foundation.
 Anna is a Fellow of the Association for Psychological Science and a recipient of the Young Scholars Award of the Francis Alison Society, one of the highest awards for faculty at UD.
 She regularly teaches graduate and undergraduate courses on experimental semantics and pragmatics, language acquisition, and the relationship between language and thought.
 Anna is committed to promoting the cognitive science of language through interdisciplinary research, student training, community outreach, and various professional roles.
-She is currently the President of the Cognitive Science Society and serves on the U.S. National Committee for Psychological Science/International Union of Psychological Science at the National Academy of Sciences.
+She is the past President of the Cognitive Science Society and serves on the U.S. National Committee for Psychological Science/International Union of Psychological Science at the National Academy of Sciences.
 She is a lifetime member of the Linguistic Society of America, the Association for Psychological Science, and the Society for Philosophy and Psychology.

 POST DOCS AND STAFF